theleeeo/docs-server/README.md

 server:
   # How often should the server poll the provider for new vesions
   poll_interval: 30m
-  # The path to look for swagger files in relative to the root of the repo
-  path_prefix: api/
-  # The suffix of the swagger files
-  file_suffix: .swagger.json

 app:
   # The host:port to run the server on